The 203 Theremin

 (back to contents)

-If you have a populated printed circuit board, then use the
+If you have the printed circuit board, then use the

-Procedure.
-Otherwise, use the following procedure to fabricate both the
+Otherwise, use the following procedure to fabricate both the Wire-Wrap®

 Calibration Procedure